Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Why Is A High Resting Heart Rate Dangerous?

-If your heart is beating fast 24 hours a day, all that circulatory stress can damage (14) the elastic fibers supporting your arterial walls, making them stiff.
-Your arteries do not have enough time to relax (15) between beats.
+If your heart is beating fast 24 hours a day, all that circulatory stress can damage the elastic fibers supporting your arterial walls, making them stiff (Ref.
+14).
+Your arteries do not have enough time to relax between beats (Ref.
+15).

-An optimal heart rate is about one beat per second (16) at rest, or (60 bpm).
+An optimal heart rate is about one beat per second (60 bpm) at rest (Ref.
+16).
 For every ten beats per minute increase, there’s a 10 to 20% increased risk of premature death.

-Strong evidence shows that everyone with a high heart rate is at risk (17), even otherwise healthy individuals.
+Strong evidence shows that everyone with a high heart rate is at risk, even otherwise healthy individuals (Ref.
+17).
 But there are ways that you can slow your heart rate naturally.

-First, check your resting heart rate before you make any changes using the method in section 2.
+First, check your resting heart rate before you make any changes using the method described earlier.
 This reading will be your baseline number to track your progress and test which programs work for you.
-Secondly, record your heart rate after any changes you make.
+Secondly, record your heart rate after making any changes.

-1. Exercise temporarily raises your heart rate, but your body becomes more efficient over time.
+1. Exercise Regularly: Exercise temporarily raises your heart rate, but your body becomes more efficient over time.
 Your resting heart rate should lower naturally.

-2. Stress Reduction.
-Meditation and other stress management techniques like tai chi help your body reach a deeper relaxed state, lowering resting heart rate.
+2. Manage Stress: Meditation and other stress management techniques like tai chi help your body reach a deeper, relaxed state, lowering resting heart rate.

-3. Quit/Don’t Start Smoking: Smokers generally have higher resting heart rates, but quitting can bring it back to normal (18).
+3. Avoid Smoking: Smokers generally have higher resting heart rates, but quitting can bring it back to normal (Ref.
+18).

-5. Eat A Healthy Diet: A whole food plant-based diet lowers resting heart rate naturally, especially beans.
+5. Eat A Heart-Healthy Diet: A whole food plant-based diet, especially one including beans, can lower resting heart rate naturally (Ref.
+20).

-6. Stay hydrated: Drinking water generally lowers RHR and activates your parasympathetic nervous system (10).
+6. Stay Hydrated: Drinking enough water generally lowers RHR and activates your parasympathetic nervous system (Ref.
+10).

 Exercise and Resting Heart Rate

-One study involved participants in a 12-week aerobic conditioning program that involved cycling, Stairmaster, and treadmill running.
+One study involved participants in a 12-week aerobic conditioning program using cycling, Stairmaster, and treadmill running.

-Participants dropped (19) their resting heart rate from an average of 69 to 66, a 3-point drop.
-But when they stopped the aerobic program, their resting heart rate went back to around 69 again.
+Participants dropped their resting heart rate from an average of 69 to 66 bpm (Ref.
+19).
+But when they stopped the program, their resting heart rate returned to around 69 again.

 Foods That Lower Resting Heart Rate